skip to main |

 One of the main reasons Subhan requested this interview, was his desire to be able to test his lines of thought on the topic in an open discussion with foreign educated spatial planners, him feeling restrained by the feedback he receives from local (more politically restricted) conversation partners.
 Our team’s origin in the Netherlands, with Rotterdam harbor as part of its everyday knowledge, he considered a possible added value to the conversation.

 Michiel explained the potential he recognizes in Aceh: “The province obviously has a rather poor populace, with a quite modest level of education, wages are low (minimum wage is around 1 million Indonesian Rupiah a month, say one hundred US $ a month) and the unemployment rate is rather high.
 Unemployment will even rise significantly the coming period with the departure of the many tsunami reconstruction agencies.
-Despite the grim circumstances this depicts, it also illustrates the
+Despite the grim circumstances this depicts, it also illustrates the presence of a large and growing potential; being a vast and cheap labor force.
+Exactly the thing you would need when constructing and operating a global scale shipping harbor.
+So both short term and long term livelihood possibilities will arise when developing a harbor.

 (the SS Sumatra at Sabang harbor - image: http://www.group.abnamro.com/about/history/themes/history/sabang.cfm)